amirhosein-esm1999/Food-WebApplication/README.md

-# Nutriscope
+# Food-WebApplication

-Nutriscope is a web-based application that allows users to search and explore nutritional data of food products based on country of origin and brand.
+Food-WebApplication is a web-based application that allows users to search and explore nutritional data of food products based on country of origin and brand.
 It scrapes data from [OpenFoodFacts](https://world.openfoodfacts.org/) and stores it in a local database, providing a clean and intuitive frontend for user interaction.

 ---